PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setOfflineCacheSize().rst

 ----------

 | **bytes** (number, required)
-| The size limit (in bytes) for storing events in the local storage.
+| The size limit (in bytes) for storing events in local storage.
 Default value: 4 Mb (4*1024*1024 bytes).
 If 0 is set, the size is unlimited.

 Examples
 --------